Food Quality is crucial for Good Health

 Back then the hardy farming few would have upped stakes and moved to a new area and started afresh (not unknown in this day and age either).
 Today we are dependent on irrigation on a global scale, there is no where to move to apart from the Amazon basin but we can't all go there.
 If we did we would take our lifestyle with us, cut down all the trees, decimate the annual rainfall and turn it into a South American Sahara desert.

 Our 'great minds' think it is inevitable that we must move to another planet after we have used this one up !!!!
 Our wonderful planet is marvellously resilient and self restoring if given half a chance, all we have to do is stop cutting down trees and we could assist enormously if we planted a few billion to make up for the ones already hacked down.
 If these great minds can see the devastation we are causing to ourselves and the planet why don't they put some effort into devising ways to clean up the mess we are making.
 Demonstrate the debilitating effects of today's produce, reward farmers for growing nutritious produce, penalise the ones who don't and ban the sale of foods that only contribute to our waste accumulation.
-That will involve everyone changing their diet and no-one is going to willingly do that.
-Obviously it will be much easier to figure out how to transport ourselves 20 light years distant to the nearest habitable planet.
+That will involve everyone changing their diet and no-one is going to willingly do that unless death is staring them in the face and it may be too late then.
+Obviously it will be much easier to figure out how to transport ourselves 20 light years distant to the nearest habitable planet so we can continue living our self distructing lifestyle !!!!

 Alternatively, take a personal stand, learn agriculture, learn how to work with nature, learn which foods are ideally suited to humans, there is definitely no substitute for growing your own and growing it properly as nature intended.